|

 available in the Crew Lounge.
 The contents

+of a train manifest were described above.
 Upon deciding on a train to run, an Operator

 adds his name to the "Crew" column of the Call